slettli/convertabot/README.md

 I just love myself some 35 pounds in this 94f weather!

 European chatter:
 What?
-Are you boiling 35 quid mate?
+Are you boiling 35 quid, mate?

 Convertabot:
-35 pound is 15.88 kilograms
+35 pounds is 15.88 kilograms
 94 fahrenheit is 34.45 celsius
 ```
 All the confusion is cleared up!